edgarskos/Wikiget/README.md

 Info
 ========
-Wikiget retrieves a list of article names from Wikipedia.
+Wikiget retrieves a list of article names from Wikipedia from the Unix command-line.

-When working with AWB or bots on Wikipedia a list of target article names is often needed.
+When working with AWB or bots on Wikipedia, a list of target article names is often useful.
 The list might be from categories, backlinks from an article or template, or articles edited by a username.
 The API has all this available, but a simple command-line tool saves time and effort.

 	Wikiget - command-line access to some Wikimedia API functions